-- 1.1 The Applicant is a limited liability company organized under the laws of the State of Delaware in the United States (US) and is a wholly owned subsidiary of Javelin Capital Markets LLC, a Delaware limited liability company; - 1.2 The Applicant is a marketplace for trading swaps.
-The Applicant's SEF supports request-for-quote and order book functionality for interest rate swaps trading; - 1.3 In the United States, the Applicant operates under the jurisdiction of the CFTC and has obtained registration with the CFTC to operate a SEF; - 1.4 The Applicant is obliged under CFTC rules to have requirements governing the conduct of participants, to monitor compliance with those requirements and to discipline participants, including by means other than exclusion from the marketplace; - 1.5 The Applicant performs its surveillance of trading activity directly and has not retained a third party to be a regulatory services provider;
+- 1.1 The Applicant is a limited liability company organized under the laws of the State of Delaware in the United States (US) and is a wholly owned subsidiary of SwapEx Limited (SwapEx Ltd.), a private company limited by shares organized under the laws of England and Wales.
+SwapEx Ltd. is a wholly owned direct subsidiary of State Street Corporation (SSC), which is a Massachusetts corporation and public company with shares listed on the New York Stock Exchange (NYSE:STT).
+SSC is also the parent company of State Street Bank and Trust Company, which is a Massachusetts chartered trust company and a bank listed in Schedule III of the Bank Act (Canada).; - 1.2 The Applicant is a marketplace for trading swaps.
+The Applicant's SEF supports request-for-quote and order book functionality for foreign exchange swaps trading; - 1.3 In the United States, the Applicant operates under the jurisdiction of the CFTC and has obtained registration with the CFTC to operate a SEF;

-- 1.6 Because the Applicant regulates the conduct of its participants, it is considered by the Commission to be an exchange; - 1.7 Because the Applicant has participants located in Ontario, it is considered by the Commission to be carrying on business as an exchange in Ontario and is required to be recognized as such or exempted from recognition pursuant to section 21 of the Act; - 1.8 The Applicant provides connectivity to the following clearing houses: Chicago Mercantile Exchange Inc., LCH.Clearnet Limited and LCH.Clearnet LLC; - 1.9 The Applicant has no physical presence in Ontario and does not otherwise carry on business in Ontario except as described above and permitted by the Interim Order; and - 1.10 The Applicant satisfies all the SEF Criteria as described in Appendix 1 to Schedule "A";
+- 1.4 The Applicant is obliged under CFTC rules to have requirements governing the conduct of participants, to monitor compliance with those requirements and to discipline participants, including by means other than exclusion from the marketplace; - 1.5 The Applicant has retained the National Futures Association to be a regulatory services provider; - 1.6 Because the Applicant regulates the conduct of its participants, it is considered by the Commission to be an exchange; - 1.7 Because the Applicant has participants located in Ontario, it is considered by the Commission to be carrying on business as an exchange in Ontario and is required to be recognized as such or exempted from recognition pursuant to section 21 of the Act; - 1.8 The Applicant provides connectivity to the following clearing house: LCH.Clearnet Limited; - 1.9 The Applicant has no physical presence in Ontario and does not otherwise carry on business in Ontario except as described above and permitted by the Interim Order; and - 1.10 The Applicant satisfies all the SEF Criteria as described in Appendix 1 to Schedule "A";